NetApp/trident/README.md

 * ONTAP 8.3 or later:  needed for any ONTAP backends used by Trident.
 * SolidFire Element OS 7 (Nitrogen) or later:  needed for any SolidFire backends used by Trident.
-* etcd v2.2.0 or later:  Required, used to store metadata about the storage Trident manages.
+* etcd v3.1.3 or later:  Required, used to store metadata about the storage Trident manages.
 This is provided by the deployment definition.
 * Kubernetes 1.4/OpenShift Enterprise 3.4/OpenShift Origin 1.4 or greater:
   Optional, but necessary for the integrations with Kubernetes.
-While Trident can be run independently and interacted with via its REST API alone, users will benefit the most from its functionality as an external provisioner for Kubernetes storage.
+While Trident can be run independently and managed via its CLI or REST API, users will benefit the most from its functionality as an external provisioner for Kubernetes storage.
 This is required to use the Trident deployment defintion, the Trident launcher, and the installation script.